- Ph.D. Programs

 - Student Awards

-The Applied and Interdisciplinary Mathematics Program at the University of Michigan is pleased to introduce the Marjorie Lee Browne (MLB) Scholars Program.
+The Department of Mathematics at the University of Michigan is pleased to offer the Marjorie Lee Browne (MLB) Scholars Program.
 The program is named for Dr. Marjorie Lee Browne, who in 1949 became the first African-American woman to earn a Ph.D. in Mathematics at the University of Michigan.
-The MLB Scholars Program is an enhanced option for the AIM M.S. degree that is designed to give students professional knowledge of applied mathematics, focusing on a specific area of application, in order to prepare to them for continuing towards a Ph.D.
+The MLB Scholars Program is an enhanced option for the M.S. degree in either Mathematics or Applied and Interdisciplinary Mathematics that is designed to give students professional knowledge of pure or applied mathematics in order to prepare to them for continuing towards a Ph.D.

 MLB Scholars are provided the opportunity to receive fellowship funding as well as teaching experience during their time at Michigan.
 Both the fellowship and teaching provide a stipend, tuition, and health benefits.
 Financial support will be available for up to four incoming students each academic year.
 The MLB Scholars Program is made possible with the financial support from the Rackham Graduate School and the College of Literature, Science, and the Arts.

-The MLB Scholars Program was conceived to impart to the next generation of scholars the foundational skills required to combine a deep knowledge of applied science with solid mathematical, computational, and physical sophistication.
-Such skills are needed to address the increasingly complex problems that are on the international horizon, allowing MLB Scholars to become leaders in the world-wide scientific community.
+The MLB Scholars program was conceived to impart to the next generation of scholars the foundational skills required to combine a deep knowledge of applied science with solid mathematical, computational, and physical sophistication.
+Though the original focus of the MLB scholars program was on applied and interdisciplinary mathematics, we have recently expanded the scope to include all aspects of modern mathematics including exposure to research in the major branches of the discipline: Algebra, Analysis, and Geometry/Topology.
+This new, broader vision for the MLB Scholars program allows students to tap into the full strength and richness of our department and to gain the necessary skills to become leaders in the world-wide mathematics community.

 The MLB Scholars Program has three primary goals: